AdmiralSnackbar66/dnd/3-Mechanics/CLI/adventures/strixhaven-campus-kerfuffle/1-campus-kerfuffle.md

 This crisp-looking room features white walls and columns that stretch from floor to ceiling.
 Displayed on or within these are art pieces representative of various media.
 Students from Prismari College typically tend this space, and three [Prismari pledgemages](/3-Mechanics/CLI/bestiary/humanoid/prismari-pledgemage-scc.md) (see "chapter 7") can be found here most days, either cleaning the gallery or studying the techniques used in the displayed pieces.
 A storage area at the back holds supplies and artwork waiting to go on display.

 The Distinguished Society of Fine Artists often meets and holds discussions here.
-If the characters explore this area before or after orientation, Cadoras Damellawar (chaotic good elf [first-year student](/3-Mechanics/CLI/bestiary/humanoid/first-year-student-scc.md); see the "Fellow Students" section) is here recruiting first-year students to the society.
+If the characters explore this area before or after orientation, [[04-school-is-in-session#Cadoras Damellawar|Cadoras Damellawar]] (chaotic good elf [first-year student](/3-Mechanics/CLI/bestiary/humanoid/first-year-student-scc.md); see the "Fellow Students" section) is here recruiting first-year students to the society.

 #### B13.
 Amphitheater